-- (i) A shareholder who is not Irish resident and not ordinarily resident in Ireland at the time of the chargeable event provided the necessary signed statutory declarations are held by the ICAV; or - (ii) Certain exempted Irish resident investors who have provided the ICAV with necessary signed statutory declaration; or - (iii) Any transactions in relation to shares held in a recognised clearing system as designated by order of the Revenue Commissioners of Ireland; or - (iv) An exchange of shares representing one Sub-Fund for another Sub-Fund of the ICAV; or - (v) An exchange of shares arising on a qualifying amalgamation or reconstruction of the ICAV with another ICAV; or - (vi) Certain exchanges of shares between spouses and former spouses.
+- (ii) Certain exempted Irish resident investors who have provided the ICAV with necessary signed statutory declaration; or - (iii) Any transactions in relation to shares held in a recognised clearing system as designated by order of the Revenue Commissioners of Ireland; or - (iv) An exchange of shares representing one Sub-Fund for another Sub-Fund of the ICAV; or - (v) An exchange of shares arising on a qualifying amalgamation or reconstruction of the ICAV with another ICAV; or - (vi) Certain exchanges of shares between spouses and former spouses.

 In the absence of an appropriate declaration, the ICAV will be liable to Irish tax on the occurrence of a chargeable event.
-There were no chargeable events during the period under review.
+There were no chargeable events during the year under review.